BrunoJurkovic/ha-deepseek-integration/README.md

 ## Configuration

 1. You need a DeepSeek API key to use this integration.
-2. During setup, enter your API key and optionally specify the model you want to use.
+2. During setup, you'll need to provide:
+   - **API Key**: Your DeepSeek API key
-3. The default model is `deepseek-chat`.
+   - **Model**: The model you want to use (default is `deepseek-chat`)
+   - **Base URL**: The API endpoint (default is `https://api.deepseek.com/v1`)

+## Technical Details

+This integration uses the OpenAI Python client to communicate with DeepSeek's API, as DeepSeek provides an OpenAI-compatible API endpoint.
+We configure the OpenAI client to use DeepSeek's base URL instead of OpenAI's.

 ## Usage